 Students seeking to do graduate work at Duke University for degree purposes must be formally admitted to the Graduate School by the dean.
 The Graduate School welcomes applications from students holding a U.S. bachelor's degree (or the international equivalent) from an accredited institution.
-For more information, please see: Duke Graduate School admissions.
+For more information, see: Duke Graduate School Admissions.

 All applicants will be considered on an equal basis regardless of race, color, gender, or national and ethnic origin.
 The Classical Studies Department strongly encourages applications from women, International, and US minority students.

 Please note that our department does not accept students wishing to pursue only a M.A. in Classical Studies.

 The deadline for completed applications is December 14, 2023, at which time all application materials (transcripts, test scores, letters of recommendation, writing sample, and list of Greek and Latin authors read in the original) should be received at the Graduate School office.
 In Classical Studies we may be able to consider applications filed late.
 If your application cannot be completed by December 14, 2023, please contact the Director of Graduate Studies, Josh Sosin.